SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ### Introduction <a name="introduction"></a>

-Mean Variance Optimization is the genius foundation of almost everything built in the name of modern portfolio theory (Dr. Markowitz passed away last month.
+Mean Variance Optimization is the genius foundation of almost everything built in the name of modern portfolio theory (Dr. Markowitz, the genius behind this foundation  passed away last month.
 RIP sir).
 While it can perform quite bizzare with estimation errors on expected return!

 In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we have discussed one trail of thought to alleviate such issue by reducing dependency on estimation of expected return.
-Now it's the time to turn to another trail of thought to improve our estimation on return mean.
+While the idea of having a nice forecast on expected return and gain from it is just so attractive!
+A slight improvement on expected return estimation can bring tremendous reward financially!
+Now it's the time to turn to this trail of thought to improve our estimation on expected return.

 Attaining a reliable estimate on expected return is probably the most challenging task in the modern world of finance.
-In the meanwhile it is also exactly the point making it a quite interesting topic.
+In the meanwhile it is also exactly the point making it quite an interesting topic.
 There is no universally guaranteed or recoganized method for it.
 We have all the room to explore and wander.

 In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model (BL).
 Such a framework enables us to start from a neutral point and incorporate investors' views/forecast on expected return to deviate from it.

 ### The Bayesian Taste of Black-Litterman <a name="bay"></a>

-Looking into the ingredints of security return distributions.
+Looking into the ingredints of security return distribution.
 Covariance $$\Sigma$$ can usually be estimated from past returns in reasonable accuracy (We are generally able to maintain a volatility target based on historical data as shown in [The "maximum Diversification Frontier"](https://skybluerw.github.io/2023/06/22/The-Maximum-Diversification-Frontier.html)).
 While in majority cases, the expected return $$\mu$$ can not be known with reasonable certainy.
 What's more, an mean variance optimization is often more prone to estimtion errors in the estimate of expected return.

 $$
 \begin{aligned}